dcf21/plato-wp36-v2/README.md

 # PLATO WP36 EAS pipeline prototype

-The code in this repository is a fully functional prototype of the parallel-computing environment in which we propose to run the PLATO WP36 EAS pipeline.
+The code in this repository is a fully-functional prototype of the parallel-computing environment in which we propose to run the PLATO WP36 EAS pipeline.

-The pipeline runs in a series of Docker containers within a Kubernetes environment:
+The prototype pipeline runs in a series of Docker containers within a Kubernetes environment:

 ![The prototype pipeline structure](docs/code_structure.jpg)

 The key components are as follows:

-* An SQL database (currently MySQL) which holds an index of all of the tasks the pipeline needs to perform, all of the intermediate file products that each task produces, the logs and errors produces by each task, and the dependencies of each task on input file products.
+* An SQL database (currently MySQL) which holds an index of all the tasks that the pipeline has been requested to perform; all the intermediate file products that each task produces; the logs and errors produced by each task; and the dependencies of each task on input file products.
-* A message queue (currently RabbitMQ) which holds a job queue of tasks which are ready to be executed.
+* A message queue (currently RabbitMQ) which holds a job queue.
+This is populated by EAS Control with tasks which are ready to be executed (i.e. all of their input dependencies have been met).
 The worker nodes listen to these message queues in order to receive work to do.
-* An EAS control module which sits outside the Kubernetes environment, and continually monitors the task database looking for jobs whose input dependencies have been created and have passed QC.
+* An EAS control module which resides outside the Kubernetes environment, and continually monitors the task database looking for jobs whose input dependencies have been created and have passed QC.
 When tasks are ready to run, they are fed into the job queues.
-The EAS control module also deals with the horizontal scaling of the cluster, changing the number of deployed worker nodes capable of running different tasks, based on demand.
+The EAS control module also manages the horizontal scaling of the cluster, changing the number of deployed worker nodes capable of running different tasks, based on demand.
-* Worker nodes, all derived from a core `eas_base` Docker container, which provides the core code for listening to the message queues and communicating with other components of the EAS system.
-Most science codes are run in their own separate Docker containers, allowing them to sit up their own custom software environments.
+* Worker nodes, all derived from a core `eas_base` Docker container, which perform various different types of task.
+The `eas_base` container provides core code for listening to the message queues and communicating with other components of the EAS system.
+On top of this core code, science codes can install their own custom software environments in which to run.
-* A web interface (not shown above, based on Python/Flask) allows monitoring of the pipeline's state, and easy access to any error messages, including Python tracebacks from malfunctioning tasks.
+* A web interface (not shown above, based on Python/Flask) allows monitoring of the pipeline's state and easy access to any error messages, including Python tracebacks from malfunctioning tasks.

 ### Building the code